goldfirere/ott-tutorial/README.md

 * stlc2: Basic tex homs to produce moderately-prettified output

-* stlc3: More tex homs, along with some basic setup for Coq extraction The Makefile supports 'make coq', but the make intentionally fails -- you can try to fix the problems and see if you get all the way to stlc4.
-This version also is the first to define values as a subgrammar of expressions.
+* stlc3: More tex homs, and operational semantics.

-* stlc4: Working extraction into Coq, along with the one clause of the canonical forms lemma proved.
-This version demonstrates the use of the 'substitutions' ott directive to generate a substitution function over grammar elements.
+* stlc4: Use of the `ottalt` package, and working extraction into Coq.
+       This version demonstrates the use of
+       the 'substitutions' ott directive to generate a substitution function over grammar elements.